Zero (Drakengard): Critical reception

 Zero has received a mixed reaction from western video game critics.
-GamesRadar's Becky Cunningham praised Tara Platt's performance in the role, and that her relationship with Mikhail helped humanize her.
-GameSpot's Heidi Kemps found Zero entertaining despite her negative portrayal, enjoying the points where she breaks the fourth wall to critique the game's puzzles and finding that she "related to [Zero] as the game progressed, which is not something I typically feel for antihero characters."
-Eurogamer's Chris Schilling found that Zero's presence turned the game into "a jet-black comedy", comparing her favorably to Jordan Belfort: while both unlikable characters, there was "something magnetic about their horribleness".
-Destructoid's Chris Carter commended Drakengard 3 and Zero, saying "[he] was drawn into [Drakengard 3s] world and its cast of characters, and I wanted to see Zero's journey through from start to finish."
+GamesRadars Becky Cunningham praised Tara Platt's performance in the role, and that her relationship with Mikhail helped humanize her.
+GameSpots Heidi Kemps found Zero entertaining despite her negative portrayal, enjoying the points where she breaks the fourth wall to critique the game's puzzles and finding that she "related to [Zero] as the game progressed, which is not something I typically feel for antihero characters."
+Eurogamers Chris Schilling found that Zero's presence turned the game into "a jet-black comedy", comparing her favorably to Jordan Belfort: while both unlikable characters, there was "something magnetic about their horribleness".
+Destructoids Chris Carter commended Drakengard 3 and Zero, saying "[he] was drawn into [Drakengard 3s] world and its cast of characters, and I wanted to see Zero's journey through from start to finish."
 This view was shared by Will Borger of Gaming Bolt, who called story, characters, world, and in particular Zero, the reasons for playing the game.
 In addition, he felt that players would find themselves relating to her more as the story progressed.
+Kat Bailey of VG247.com compared her to Caim from Drakengard who is portrayed as a serial killer as well as the unnamed protagonist from Nier as they commit genocide across the playthrough, concluding that both are "little more than two-dimensional cutouts in an ocean of blood".